zolex/symfony-grpc-server/README.md

 Roadrunner's gRPC plugin needs to know the proto files for all registered services.
 They are imported via `config/services.proto`.

-Spiral's gRPC PHP server and the gRPC services are registered as symfony services in `config/services.yaml`.
+Spiral's gRPC PHP server and the gRPC services are automatically registered as symfony services in `config/services.yaml`.

 Roadrunner starts the worker in `bin/worker.php` which uses the symfony kernel to enable all the symfony features and serves spiral's gRPC worker.